 Eating artichokes takes time!
 Once the artichoke leaf meat has been eaten, you may also eat the heart of the artichoke and the stem.

 If you’re interested in tincturing artichoke leaves, remove all of the raw leaves of the artichoke.
 Place in a blender, add organic vodka and blend on high for 10-30 seconds.
 Ideally, artichoke leaf extract is prepared in a 1:2 ratio; that is 1 part artichoke leaf, 2 parts alcohol.
 Store in glass jar with lid for 4-6 weeks.
 Shake daily.
 Use a wine press to extract all of the liquid from the leaf fiber.
 Alcohol-prepared tinctures can be preserved for several years.
+Use artichoke leaf in combination with other cholagogic herbs such as bayberry, dandelion root, or aloe vera.

 1 Comment